scstraus/home-assistant-config/README.md

 ### [Break out attributes of AirVisual Node into individual sensors](https://github.com/scstraus/home-assistant-config/blob/de2535e6b28a83e290e92a1874bdb3dbd1bb61a5/sensors/aqi_and_air_purifier_template_sensors.yaml#L397-L425)

 The new official Airvisual Node integration doesn't split out these sensors like my unofficial direct integration to the SMB files on the device did.
 So now I have to split them out from the attributes of the main sensor.
 Interestingly, all the PM .1, 2.5, and 10 move in almost exact synchrony, so using them individually doesn't give you much additional context.
 I wonder how accurate these readings really are.
 Also I have no idea of the units of sensor life.
 AQI is useful though as it's more human understandable and has nice categories which I color code on the background on the graph card so that you can see if the air quality is green, yellow, red, etc.

+To get this data, I actually have another homeassistant instance running on my old Pi3 which simply connects to the AirThings Wave device by bluetooth and scrapes the data which it then publishes to the [MQTT Eventstream](https://www.home-assistant.io/integrations/mqtt_eventstream/) integration when sends it to this instance for use (after decoding by the sensors).